How can we help you today?

 We have a number of clients running MyWorkDrive as the remote access Web client and map drive for files stored with remote caching appliances/tools from companies like Nasuni, Synology and Morro Data.

 With these, the files are stored in the cloud and pulled down locally to the on premise device when accessed by the user.
+The MyWorkDrive server is attached to one of these local caching appliances via a CIFS Share via SMB using NTFS permissions.

 There are four considerations to make when deploying MyWorkDrive with a remote storage file caching appliance.